tamtran4869/job_search/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Some companies did not post their opening roles on job boards and just put them on their website, which is hard to find; for those looking for sponsors, it is time-consuming to check manually.
-Therefore, this project helps search for a specific job title in the company's career site from a list of company names, cities and types of visas stored in a local machine or database (mySQL).
+Therefore, this work helps search for a specific job title in the company's career site from a list of company names, cities and types of visas stored in a local machine or database (mySQL).

 For example, the public list company on the government website is used: